anytrack/wordpress-plugins/anytrack-for-woocommerce/trunk/readme.txt

 You can only achieve Data-Driven Marketing capabilities when your conversion data flows across your marketing stack, in real-time.
 This is what AnyTrack will provide you: Easy-to-use and intuitive, yet surprisingly robust and multi-faceted.

 AnyTrack is the catalyst that lets you grow and scale whether you’re a beginner, expert, agency, or publisher.
 No matter your digital marketing specialty.
-AnyTrack will get all your conversions data in one simple and easy to use platform.
+AnyTrack will get all your conversion data in one simple and easy to use platform.
 AnyTrack plugin for WooCommerce enables direct integration with AnyTrack and allows you collect, track and attribute all your tracking pixels within your AnyTrack account.

 As soon as the AnyTrack TAG is on your site, conversions, engagements and opt-ins are instantly tracked and attributed to your ads and organic traffic.
 Your conversion data is forwarded in real-time to Google Analytics,  Facebook Conversion API, and other pixels so you can leverage high intent audience data to optimize and improve your campaigns ROI.